 “We hope that our contribution will add a needed measure of support to the Seniors who are still attempting to recover,” said Betty Jean Tolbert Jones, President Southwest Waterfront AARP Chapter.

-To further display AARP’s caring and commitment to those 50-plus in Washington DC, AARP DC has taken the lead on organizing a Thanksgiving-themed meal this November, exclusively for the residents of Arthur Capper House to connect with one another in fellowship.
+To further display AARP’s caring and commitment to those 50-plus in Washington DC, AARP DC organized a Thanksgiving-themed meal on November 20, exclusively for the residents of Arthur Capper House to connect with one another in fellowship.

 “Two days after the fire I began thinking of the importance of friendship, family, fellowship, food and festival, all of which are on display in the traditions of Thanksgiving, and how Capper residents deserved nothing less as well,” said AARP DC State Director Louis Davis, Jr.

-An internationally renowned disaster-relief agency has donated the entire menu and chefs, local and federal government agencies are helping with transportation and venue, and the U.S. Marines of the Washington Barracks will serve alongside AARP DC for the event.
+World Central Kitchen, an internationally renowned disaster-relief agency, donated the entire menu and chefs, local and federal government agencies helped with transportation, the venue was provided courtesy of TCMA (A Drew Company) for the Ronald Reagan Building and International Trade Center , and the U.S. Marines of the Washington Barracks served alongside AARP DC for the event.